Guide to Building Your Home with VA Construction Loan

 Eligibility Criteria for VA Construction Loans

-Veterans who served between 1990 and now must meet the following criteria;
+Veterans who served after 1990 must have:

-• Have served for at least 24 continuous months
+• Completed 24 continuous months of service.

 Requirements for Taking out A VA Construction Loan

-The Process of Applying For A VA Construction Loan
+The VA Construction Loan Process

-1. Obtain a Certificate of Eligibility
+1. Obtain a Certificate of Eligibility (COE)

-3. Find a Builder
+3. Find a VA-Approved Builder

 VA construction loan for home